What is mpMRI?

 A multi-parametric magnetic resonance imaging (mpMRI) scan is a special type of scan that creates more detailed pictures of your prostate than a standard MRI scan.
-It does this by combining up to four different types of image.
-These images give your doctor information about whether or not there is any cancer inside your prostate, and how quickly any cancer is likely to grow.
+It does this by combining four different types of image.
+These images give your doctor information about whether or not there is any cancer inside your prostate.

-Before having an mpMRI scan, you will be injected with a Gadolinium-based contrast agent.
-The gadolinium (a metal ion) in these dynamic contrast agents has been chemically adapted to make it safe to use as part of an mpMRI scan.
-The injection of a contrast agent is an essential part of this type of imaging.
-We, and NICE recommend that men have an mpMRI scan prior to biopsy for diagnosis and as part of ongoing monitoring on an active surveillance protocol.
+During the mpMRI scan, you will be injected with a Gadolinium-based contrast agent which is an essential part of this type of imaging.
+It allows for a clearer picture of the prostate.
+The gadolinium (a metal ion) in these dynamic contrast agents has been chemically adapted to make it safe to use as part of a mpMRI scan.
 Part of the quality control for mpMRI involves using the lowest possible effective dose of the contrast agent.
 There is not yet any clinical evidence that gadolinium causes any harm when used as a contrast agent for mpMRI, however, we will continue to monitor the situation carefully.
+The contrast agent will not be administered if it's clinically contraindicated, for example, when dealing with kidney problems.

-Until now, the only way to diagnose prostate cancer and determine whether or not it needs treating, has been based on the results of a TRUS biopsy.
-This involves one needle inserted numerous times to sample tissue across the prostate, to see whether or not it contains any cancerous cells.
+Until recently, the only way to investigate suspected localised prostate cancer and determine whether or not it needs treating was based on the results of a TRUS (trans-rectal ultrasound) biopsy.
+This involves needles inserted into sample tissue across the prostate, to see whether or not it contains any cancerous cells.

-On occasions, the needle, which inserted numerous times can miss significant cancer if the section of the prostate where its located isn't sampled.
-Also although biopsies are a key part of diagnosis, they can be invasive for men and come with a risk of serious infection.
+On occasions, the needle can miss significant cancer if the section of the prostate where its located isn't sampled.
+Although biopsies are a key part of diagnosis, they can be invasive for men and come with a risk of serious infection.
 Finding a way to improve the number of significant prostate cancers that get caught in time, whilst reducing the number of men who have biopsies unnecessarily, is really important.
-Multi-parametric MRI can do both of these things as well as ensuring that the biopsies that do happen are able to be much more targeted to where the cancer actually is in the prostate.

-Be significantly better at identifying clinically significant prostate cancer compared to TRUS (trans-rectal ultrasound) biopsy
+- is significantly better at identifying clinically significant prostate cancer compared to TRUS biopsy

-We have been working since January 2016 to make sure that, by 2020, every man with suspected prostate cancer can get access to mpMRI scan before a biopsy.
+Since the publication of the PROMIS study in 2017, it has been our ambition to make sure that, by 2020, every man with suspected prostate cancer can get access to a mpMRI scan before a biopsy.

-We recognise that mpMRI before biopsy is a complex scanning technique which is why we have worked together with relevant professional bodies and experts to develop resources and guidelines to support healthcare professionals to roll out this technique to a consistent, high-quality standard which delivers the greatest benefit for men.
+We recognise that mpMRI before biopsy is a complex scanning technique which is why we have worked together with experts and relevant professional bodies to develop resources and guidelines to support healthcare professionals and Hospital Trusts to roll out this technique to a consistent, high-quality standard which delivers the greatest benefit for men.

 Implementation in England